 "Heartless?"
 Leon asked, eyebrow raised.
 Aila nodded.

 "Yeah… I dunno if the voice told them to attack or what, but it wasn't helping things."
-Aila sighed, thinking about how crazy she must sound; voices in your head are never a good thing.
-"Anyways, I fought them all, but then this shadow thing came and I couldn't get away, and then…" she sighed again.
+Aila sighed, thinking about how crazy she must sound; hearing voices is never a good thing.
+"Anyway, I fought them all, but then all these inky shadow things came and I couldn't get away, and then…" she sighed again.
 "Then I woke up here."
-Everyone was silent.

 "Well that's… interesting," Cid said slowly.
 Aila frowned.
 He didn't believe her.